Dispersal-induced growth in a time-periodic environment: The main results

-The study of growth rates $\lambda[x_i]$ when the patches are coupled through dispersal ($m>0$) is more difficult than in the uncoupled case, since the equations (\ref{eq1}), (\ref{eq2}) cannot be solved in closed form.
-It will be shown (Lemma \ref{key}) that the growth rates of the two components, $\lambda[x_1]$,$\lambda[x_2]$, are equal, and moreover they do not depend on the initial condition.
-We will therefore denote the growth rate $\lambda[x_1]=\lambda[x_2]$ corresponding to the system (\ref{eq1}),(\ref{eq2}) by $\Lambda = \Lambda(m,\omega)$.
+The study of growth rates $\Lambda[x_i]$ when the patches are coupled through dispersal ($m>0$) is more difficult than in the uncoupled case, since the equations (\ref{eqsys1}) cannot be solved in closed form.
+A fundamental fact is that, when dispersal is present, the growth rates of all components $\Lambda[x_i]$ are equal, and moreover they do not depend on the initial condition - see Section \ref{principal}.
+We will therefore denote the growth rate $\Lambda[x_1]=\Lambda[x_2]=\cdots =\Lambda[x_N]$ corresponding to the system (\ref{eqsys1}) by $\Lambda = \Lambda(m,\omega)$.

-We will say that {\it{dispersal-induced growth}} (DIG) occurs if both patches are sinks ($\bar{r}_1<0,\bar{r}_2<0$), but $\Lambda(m,\omega)>0$.
-This means that each of the populations would become extinct if isolated, but dispersal, at an appropriate rate, induces exponential growth in both populations.
+We will say that {\it{dispersal-induced growth}} (DIG) occurs if all patches are sinks ($\bar{r}_i<0,\;\;1\leq i\leq N$), but $\Lambda(m,\omega)>0$.
+This means that each of the populations would become extinct if isolated, but dispersal, at an appropriate rate, induces exponential growth in all patches.